mortrevere/snips/README.md

 git push
 ```

-Your build file is now updated on the repo and everyone can browse that new *snip*
+Your build file is now updated on the repo and everyone can find that new *snip*

-## New features
+## Other features

+*Snips* comes with a simple tool to convert your list of markdown files to a *snips* build.

 Current available commands for `snips.py` are :